Updated 4 months ago

 Using the above format, you can quickly get all permissions in a calendar.
 The ‘Access Rights’, ‘Shared To’, and ‘Sharing Permissions Flag’ columns in the report help you get the primary information of the calendar sharing.

 Note: The report does not include the default and anonymous calendar sharing permission.
 You can run the script with -ShowAllPermission switch to view all the permissions including, default and anonymous calendar permission.
+Else, you can utilize mailbox folder permission report to view all the permissions of calendar and other folders in mailboxes.

 Sample Output: